chini5ko/100DaysOfCoding/JAVA Review/103_Exception_Samples/readme.md

 UndergraduateSchools[4] = SEAS; // this statement causes an exception

-// This statement is never executed System.out.println("Which school you belong to?");
+// This statement is never executed System.out.println("Which school do you belong to?");

 ```
 The array index is from 0-3.